l3ender/CxPythonTools/CxApplicationScanner1_README.md

                                 Application 'work' directory [generated to - MUST be Empty]
           --git-user=Git-UserId
-                                Git (authentication) UserId
+                                Git (authentication) UserId (not required if using 'BranchDirectory') --git-pswd=Git-Password
-          --git-pswd=Git-Password
-                                Git (authentication) Password
+                                Git (authentication) Password (not required if using 'BranchDirectory')
+      ```

 ## Extra Setup instructions

 --- Commands used by the Tool ---

-1) The tool requires the use of a 'zip' command:
+1. The tool requires the use of a 'zip' command:

-    a) For Windows, this is 7-zip:
+   * For Windows, this is 7-zip.
 Install the '7z' command and make sure that it is in the PATH used by the command prompt.

-    b) For *Nix (Linux/Mac), this is the builtin 'zip' command.

-       Make sure that 'zip' can be issued in a command prompt and that the system finds the executable.
+   * For *Nix (Linux/Mac), this is the builtin 'zip' command.
+Make sure that `zip` can be issued in a command prompt and that the system finds the executable.

 ## Operation

 --- How to run the Tool ---

-1) In order to have the 'plist' control file (required by CxApplicationScanner1.py) to provide it the 'Application' information needed to create and scan a zip file, the tool 'CxTFSGetAllProjects1.py' MUST have been run first to produce these control files (see 'CxTFSGetAllProjects1_README.md').
+1. In order to have the 'plist' control file (required by CxApplicationScanner1.py) to provide it the 'Application' information needed to create and scan a zip file, the tool 'CxTFSGetAllProjects1.py' MUST have been run first to produce these control files (see 'CxTFSGetAllProjects1_README.md').

-2) In a 'normal' command prompt, CD into the tool directory (containing the 'CxApplicationScanner1.py' file).
+2. In a 'normal' command prompt, CD into the tool directory (containing the 'CxApplicationScanner1.py' file).
 You MUST create an (empty) 'working' directory for the tool to generate the .zip file to be scanned.
    Run:
+      ```bash
        python CxApplicationScanner1.py
        -v
        --url protocol://<Checkmarx-hostname-or-IP>:<port#>